 The ballroom at Maes Manor is a proper function room with its own bar, set apart from the hotel side, so the evening party can run loud and late without anyone upstairs caring.
-That’s the thing to know before you book a band here - the room is built to take it.
-The dancefloor sits in front of the band and fills early; by the time the first dancefloor set lands you’ve got a couple of hundred people in a room that was made for exactly this.
+The dancefloor sits in front of the band and fills early, and the room will hold a couple of hundred people once it does.

 Maes Manor at a glance

-Maes Manor sits in nine acres of landscaped grounds on the edge of Blackwood, a Grade II listed country house built at the turn of the last century with gardens laid out by Thomas Mawson - who called the place “a jewel stuck into a lump of lead”, which tells you everything about how it reads against the valleys around it.
+Maes Manor sits in nine acres of landscaped grounds on the edge of Blackwood, a Grade II listed country house built at the turn of the last century with gardens laid out by Thomas Mawson - who called the place “a jewel stuck into a lump of lead”.
 The ballroom takes up to around 200 for an evening reception and has its own bar, catering is run in-house with menus tailored to the day, and the venue works on a one-wedding-a-day basis so you get exclusive use.
 It’s civil-ceremony licensed, so couples marry, eat and party all on the one site.
-There are 28 en-suite bedrooms across the main house and the Coach House, which matters more than it sounds - guests who can fall straight into bed stay on the dancefloor longer.
+There are 28 en-suite bedrooms across the main house and the Coach House, and guests who can fall straight into bed stay on the dancefloor longer.

 Setting up at Maes Manor

 Load-in is about as painless as it gets.
 There’s room to get a van in close and park crew on-site, and the run to the stage is through a couple of sets of double doors straight into the ballroom - no long indoor carry, no stairs, no working gear through guest areas.
 The ballroom is a standalone space rather than a converted dining room, so the band sets up and soundchecks without dancing around the rest of the hotel.
-Power is ample and close to the stage area, which is one less thing to plan around.
+Power is ample and close to the stage area.

 There’s a small in-house PA in the room that the hotel uses for a DJ, but it isn’t a band system - we bring our own professional rig, PA and lighting, and run in-ears throughout rather than floor wedges, which keeps the stage volume down and the front-of-house mix clean.
 There’s no sound limiter in the ballroom and the room is set well away from anyone trying to sleep, so the PA can sit where a wedding crowd wants it without a box on the wall pulling the power mid-song.
-The dancefloor is in front of the band with the bar in the same room, which is the layout you want - nobody has to leave the party to get a drink, so the floor stays full between songs.
+The dancefloor is in front of the band with the bar in the same room, so nobody has to leave the party to get a drink and the floor stays full between songs.

 Recommended band size at Maes Manor

 The ballroom comfortably carries anything from a 5-piece up to an 8-piece.
-At the smaller end, vocals, guitar, bass, drums and keys cover a full night with room to spare.
-With a couple of hundred guests and no limiter to work around, a 6-piece adds either keys-and-sax weight or a second vocalist, and the 8-piece with brass genuinely fills the room without overpowering it.
-There’s no wrong answer here - it comes down to the night you want rather than what the room can take, because the room can take all of it.
+At the smaller end, two vocals, guitar, bass, drums and keys cover a full night with room to spare.
+With a couple of hundred guests and no limiter to work around, a 6-piece adds a sax or a third voice on top, and the 8-piece with brass fills the room without overpowering it.

 How a wedding day flows at Maes Manor